rakimreid/okcupid-eda/README.md

-# okcupid-eda
-Exploratory Data Analysis of OKcupid dataset
+# Exploratory Data Analysis of OKcupid dataset

+# The Data Source

+# The Data

+# Evaluation

+# Conclusion

+# Future Projects